chetanxpatil/livnium.core/README.md

 # LIVNIUM
 ## Quantum-Inspired Geometric Computing & Native Language Understanding

-**A breakthrough computational architecture combining quantum-inspired geometry, native language processing, and tensor network physics.**
+**A computational architecture combining quantum-inspired geometry, native language processing, and tensor network physics.**

 ---

-## IMPORTANT: Personal/Research Use Only
+## ⚠️ License: Source Available, Non-Commercial

 **This software is provided for PERSONAL, NON-COMMERCIAL, RESEARCH, and EDUCATIONAL PURPOSES ONLY.**

-- ✅ **Permitted**: Personal study, research, education, non-commercial use
+- ✅ **Permitted**: Personal study, research, education, non-commercial use, contributions (with credit)
-- ❌ **Prohibited**: Commercial use, redistribution, derivative works, AI training, public hosting
+- ❌ **Prohibited**: Commercial use, selling, hosting as a service, redistribution without permission
 - 🔒 **Commercial Rights**: Reserved exclusively by the Owner

-**For commercial licensing inquiries**, please contact: chetan12patil@gmail.com

-See [LICENSE](LICENSE) for full terms and conditions.
+See [LICENSE](LICENSE) for full terms.
+For commercial licensing inquiries: chetan12patil@gmail.com

 ---

 ## 🌟 What is LIVNIUM?

 LIVNIUM is a **pure native computing system** that processes language and information through geometric quantum-inspired structures—**without transformers, embeddings, or neural networks**.
-It represents a fundamental departure from conventional deep learning approaches.

 ### Core Innovation: The Livnium Phoneme Layer